garfix/nligems/doc/internals.md

 #### Anaphora

 Pronouns (he, she, it, that) are the variables of natural language.
 They refer to ever changing things.
 The system needs to keep track of recent subjects in the discourse, and link the pronoun to the subject.
 A pronoun may refer to an entity in the same sentence, to an entity in a recent previous sentence, or to an implicit entity.

+But there's more to anaphora than just pronouns.
+A phrase like "the pyramid" may also refer to the blue pyramid in the previous sentence.
+And "such thing" can refer to a previously performed action.

 SHRDLU processes many types of anaphora.
 The numbers are sentence numbers from the sample dialog.